soumitra1854/gpt-2-from-scratch/README.md

-# GPT From Scratch
+# GPT-2 From Scratch

-This project documents the journey of building, pre-training, and fine-tuning a GPT-style Transformer model from the ground up using PyTorch.
-The goal was to gain a first-principles understanding of modern language model architectures, moving beyond high-level library calls.
+This project demonstrates the journey of building, pre-training, and fine-tuning a GPT-2 model from the ground up using PyTorch.
+The goal is to gain a first-principles understanding of modern Large Language Model (LLM) architectures, moving beyond high-level abstractions provided by tools like LangChain, Hugging Face Transformers, and OpenAI's API.

-The implementation is based on the GPT-2 (124M parameter) architecture and is divided into two main parts:
+This implementation is a replication of the GPT-2 (124M parameters) architecture and is divided into two main parts:
 1.  **Generative Pre-Training**: Training the base model to perform text completion on a custom corpus.
+2.  **Fine-Tuning**: Fine-tuning the foundational GPT-2 (124M) model for specific downstream tasks.
+Two different fine-tuning techniques are used:
-2.  **Classification Fine-Tuning**: Adapting the pre-trained model for a specific downstream task—spam detection.
+    * **Classification Fine-Tuning**: Adapting the pre-trained model for email spam detection.
+    * **Instruction Fine-Tuning**: Training the model to follow specific instructions or prompts more effectively.

-The primary learning resources for this project were the book **"Build a Large Language Model from Scratch"** by Sebastian Raschka and the **Vizuara "LLM from Scratch"** YouTube playlist.
+The primary learning resources for this project are the book **"Build a Large Language Model from Scratch"** by Sebastian Raschka and the **Vizuara - "Building LLMs from scratch"** YouTube playlist.

 ## Key Features

-* **From-Scratch Architecture**: All core components, including `Multi-Head Causal Self-Attention`, `Transformer Blocks`, and `LayerNorm`, are implemented from the ground up.
+* **From-Scratch Architecture**: All core components, including `LayerNorm`, `Multi-Head Causal Self-Attention`, `Transformer Blocks`, and `GPTModel` are implemented from the ground up.
-* **Generative Pre-Training**: The `train.py` script can train the model for text completion on any `.txt` file.
+* **Generative Pre-Training**: The `train.py` script can train the model for text completion on any custom `.txt` file.
-* **Pre-trained Weight Loading**: Includes a utility to download and load the official GPT-2 (124M) weights from Hugging Face into the custom model architecture.
+* **Pre-trained Weight Loading**: Includes a utility to download and load the official GPT-2 (124M) weights from Hugging Face into our model architecture.
-* **Parameter-Efficient Fine-Tuning (PEFT)**: The model is fine-tuned for spam classification by freezing most of the pre-trained layers and only training the final transformer block and a new classification head.
+* **Parameter-Efficient Fine-Tuning (PEFT)**: The model is fine-tuned for spam classification by freezing most of the pre-trained layers and only training some specific layers, including the final transformer block and a new classification head.
 * **Flexible Text Generation & Inference**: Dedicated scripts to generate free-form text and classify new messages as spam or ham.
 * **Training Visualization**: Automatically generates plots for loss and accuracy curves during training.